-We provide financial planning, investment management, employee benefit plan services, and tax preparation service to individuals, high net-worth individuals, pension and profit sharing plans, and charitable organizations.
+We provide financial planning, investment management, and employee benefit plan services to individuals, high net-worth individuals, pension and profit-sharing plans, and charitable organizations.

 Our minimum account size requirement for investment management is \$90,000.

 Item 8: Methods of Analysis, Investment Strategies and Risk of Loss